Prescribing Ketamine for Symptom Management in Patients with Serious Illness

 What You’ll Earn

 To earn Continuing Education credits for this live event, you must join Zoom using the same email address as your CAPC user account (you can verify the address on your capc.org dashboard).
 We cannot provide Continuing Education credits if you join by phone for the live event.
-You must also attend at least 90% of the event, complete the post-test and evaluation, and sign the attestation.
+You must also attend at least 90% of the event, complete the evaluation, and sign the attestation.

 This activity has been submitted to the Connecticut Nurses' Association for approval to award contact hours.
 The Connecticut Nurses' Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.